 Archaeologists today believe that the Ceredo Petroglyph and others around the state were carved between 1200 and 1700 A.D.
 This would have been during the Fort Ancient culture, a civilization of Native Americans who inhabited much of the Ohio River Valley.
 The petroglyphs typically depict human and animal figures, animal tracks, and geometric shapes.

 Despite years of study, it is still unclear what these petroglyphs' purposes were.
 They may have been used for religious or ceremonial activities.
 Or perhaps they marked transportation routes or the sites of important events.
 Early examiners of the Ceredo Petroglyph initially suggested that it may have denoted an ideal spot for people to cross the Ohio River.

 In 1979, the West Virginia Geological and Economic Survey attempted to nominate the Ceredo Petroglyph to the National Register of Historic Places.
 However, with a few exceptions (such as for train locomotives), resources removed from their original location are automatically considered ineligible to be listed on the National Register.

 Three other Native American carvings in West Virginia have been listed on the National Register — the Wildcat Branch Petroglyphs near Fort Gay, the Indian Cave Petroglyphs near Good Hope, and the Hamilton Farm Petroglyphs near Morgantown.
-To protect them from vandalism, their locations are not disclosed to the general public.
+Their locations are not disclosed to the general public to protect them from vandalism.

 The Ceredo Museum is free and open to the public on most Tuesdays and Fridays from 9 a.m. to 4 p.m.
 Visitors can sign the guest book, chat with the friendly museum director, and ponder the mysteries of this remarkable stone.